sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>screenfetch</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A "Bash Screenshot Information Tool"
+Short desc    : A "Bash Screenshot Information Tool"
 URL          : https://github.com/KittyKatt/screenFetch
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : This handy Bash script can be used to generate one of
+Descript     : This handy Bash script can be used to generate one of
              : those nifty terminal theme information + ASCII distribution
              : logos you see in everyone's screen-shots nowadays.
 It will
              : auto-detect your distribution and display an ASCII version